stephaneVercouillieBMID/slate/source/confirm.html.md

 **amr** | Never |
 **azp** | Never |

-However, before being able to store and use the returned values from <i>"id_token", you will first need to validate it by following the the ID Token validation rules described in the section below.
+However, before being able to store and use the returned values from <i>"id_token"</i>, you will first need to validate it by following the the ID Token validation rules described in the section below.

 ### ID Token validation